jeff1evesque/raspberry-pi/README.md

 $ sudo reboot
 ```

-Check `ifconfig` as needed, to see if the above changes are reflected.
+**Note:** check `ifconfig` as needed, to see if the above changes are reflected.
 If not, most likely a typo needs to be fixed.

 ##Testing / Execution